-For families that spend a great deal of winter skiing, a ski lodge home is a natural desire.
+For families that spend a great deal of the winter skiing, a ski lodge home is a natural desire.
 And there is no better style of home for a ski lodge than a Timberpeg home.
-Of course, in any building project, having people who understand your needs is an important consideration throughout design and construction.
-Since the architect, Tom Samyn of Timberpeg Independent Representative Samyn-D’Elia, and the builder, Shad Lawton of the Lawton company, are both avid skiers, the homeowners were in good hands.
+Of course, in any build project, having people who understand your needs is an important consideration throughout design and construction.
+Since the architect, Tom Samyn of Timberpeg Independent Representative Samyn-D’Elia, and the builder, Shad Lawton of the Lawton company, are both avid skiiers, the homeowners were in good hands.

 Upstairs primarily serves to house the five bedrooms and an office.
 A bridge to the ski slopes is also provided at this level, creating great opportunities for ski-in/ski-out access.
 The mudroom is also designed around skiing, with plentiful storage and boot driers.
-There is even a ski tuning room near the garage, and of course, the entrances are designed to handle the wear and water from entering skiers.
+There is even a ski tuning room near the garage, and of course the entrances are designed to handle the wear and water from entering skiers.
 Once the ski day is done, a protected outside hot tub is a relaxing destination.

-We’ve merely scratched the surface of all this ski lodge has to offer.
+We’ve merely scratched the surface on all this ski lodge has to offer.
 You can read more in a feature on this home in New Hampshire home magazine.
 Or, if you have any questions about this home, you can contact us directly.